ccmeyers/petite-performer/README.md

 my-little-musician
 ==================

-A searchable database for early childhood music classes in NYC using Sinatra and Postgres
+A searchable database for early childhood music classes in NYC using Sinatra